Reorder shortcuts using ctrl-shift pgup/pgdn on Windows/Mac just like you can already do in Linux.

 Q: It's not working on other pages!

 A: Tabs you had open prior to installing this extensions need to be reloaded before this will work.
+Otherwise check your org's policy on Chrome extension as it may be restricted by your administrator.

 A: No. The extension does nothing on Linux to avoid ctrl-shift-pgup/down moving the tab twice.